 Read: MariaDB Delete From Statement

-MariaDB Between Foreign Key
+Example 4: Between Foreign Key

-A foreign key contained in the child table is a reference to the primary key contained in the parent table.
+A foreign key contained in the child table is a reference to the primary key included in the parent table.
 Let’s have a look at the SKULLCANDY table having a foreign key column as the SKULLCANDY_ID column by the following query:

 SELECT * FROM SKULLCANDY;